LoganGrier/rescript-jest/README.md

 ## Usage

 Put tests in a `__tests__` directory and use the suffix `*test.res`/ (Make sure to use valid module names. e.g. `<name>_test.res` is valid while `<name>.test.res` is not).
 When compiled they will be put in a `__tests__` directory under `lib`, with a `*test.bs.js` suffix, ready to be picked up when you run `jest`.
 If you're not already familiar with [Jest](https://github.com/facebook/jest), see [the Jest documentation](https://facebook.github.io/jest/).

-One very important difference from Jest is that assertions are not imperative.
-That is, `expect(1 + 2) -> toBe(3)`, for example, will not "execute" the assertion then and there.
-It will instead return an `assertion` value which must be returned from the test function.
-Only after the test function has completed will the returned assertion be checked.
-Any other assertions will be ignored, but unless you explicitly ignore them, it will produce compiler warnings about unused values. **This means there can be at most one assertion per test**.
-But it also means there must be at least one assertion per test.
-You can't forget an assertion in a branch, and think the test passes when in fact it doesn't even test anything.
-It will also force you to write simple tests that are easy to understand and refactor, and will give you more information about what's wrong when something does go wrong.

-At first sight this may still seem very limiting, and if you write very imperative code it really is, but I'd argue the real problem then is the imperative code.
-There are however some workarounds that can alleviate this:

-- Compare multiple values by wrapping them in a tuple: `expect((this, that)) -> toBe((3, 4))`
-- Use the `testAll` function to generate tests based on a list of data
-- Use `describe` and/or `beforeAll` to do setup for a group of tests.
-Code written in Rescript is immutable by default.
-Take advantage of it.
-- Write a helper function if you find yourself repeating code.
-That's what functions are for, after all.
-You can even write a helper function to generate tests.
-- If you're still struggling, make an issue on GitHub or bring it up in Discord.
-We'll either figure out a good way to do it with what we already have, or realize that something actually is missing and add it.

 ## Documentation